pranjal-kumar-0/facepay/README.md

-Of course.
-Here is the complete `README.md` for your project.

 # FacePay UPI

 A modern web application demonstrating a peer-to-peer payment concept where users can retrieve a recipient's UPI ID simply by scanning their face.
 Built with Next.js, React, and Supabase.